 Each skyscreen contains a photo-transistor which is constantly measuring the current light level.
 Because the bullet is darker than the sky, when a bullet goes over the skyscreen the light level drops a little bit.
-The amplifier inside your Championship Timer takes note of this drop in light level and amplifies it to the point that the drop is big enough for the computer to notice.
+The amplifier inside your chronograph takes note of this drop in light level and amplifies it to the point that the drop is big enough for the computer to notice.
 The computer then times how long it took for the bullet to travel from the first screen to the second screen where the light level again drops.
 Accurately converting this time into a velocity is easy; provided the computer knows how far apart the screens are.
-The Championship Timer always tells you the skyscreen separation it is looking for when you turn it on

 Many light sensitive chronographs have a reputation for being flaky under certain light conditions.
-We have gone to great lengths to minimize this problem, but you will still occasionally run into a combination of conditions that may make it hard for your chrono to read correctly.
+We have gone to great lengths to minimize this problem, but you will still occasionally run into a combination of conditions that may make it hard for your chrono to read correctly (or at all).
 It will help if you develop an understanding of how your chronograph works.

-Your PACT Championship Timer is looking for a decrease in light level when the bullet passes over the screen.
-Assuming that enough light was entering the screen to begin with, your Championship Timer will always get an accurate reading.
+Your PACT chronograph is looking for a decrease in light level when the bullet passes over the screen.
+Assuming that enough light was entering the screen to begin with, your chronograph will always get an accurate reading.
 If, on the other hand, the light level increases as the bullet crosses the skyscreen, you will probably get no reading at all.